What is FeNO in Asthma?

 Asthma begins with inflammation.
 The lining of the airways becomes swollen, inflamed and clogged with mucus and fluid.

 High FeNO levels indicate your airways are inflamed or irritated.
-This is why FeNO testing is a valuable tool in testing for asthma.
+This is why FeNO testing is a valuable tool for asthma management.
+It can help doctors determine which medication and treatment is best for you and your asthma symptoms.
+It can also help determine if you are at risk for asthma exacerbations.

 What is a normal FeNO level?